Connect with us

 One of the drawbacks of Hadrian X is the requirement to use specially-made Fastbricks Robotics bricks, which are 12 times bigger than standard house bricks.

-The bricks are lighter, stronger, and are designed to minimise wastage of material.
+The bricks are lighter, stronger, and designed to minimise wastage of material.
 The adhesive that joins the bricks is also made by Fastbricks Robotics and it dries in 45 minutes as opposed to the conventional mortar, which can take up to 48 hours to set.

 The company, however, says the robot is not limited to custom bricks and can work perfectly with standard bricks in a range of different sizes.